 - An EB GUIDE project is created. - A model interface is added to the EB GUIDE project. - Events or datapool items are added to the model interface.
-For instructions on how to add model elements to a model interface, see section 9.12, "Adding model elements to model interfaces".
+For instructions on how to add model elements to a model interface, see section 9.2.5, "Adding events to a model interface" and section 9.3.6, "Adding datapool items to a model interface".